oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

 ```
 <copy>echo $OCI_REGION</copy>
 ```
 4. Open the file named **config.py** from the bulk-labeling tool contents with a CLI-based text editor of your preference (e.g. vi, nano, emacs) e.g. with vi using the command *vi config.py*, and then edit the variables as indicated below.
-Be sure to replace the **\<placeholder values\>** with your own values.
+Be sure to replace the **&ltplaceholder values&lt** with your own values.
 Preserve the quotation marks in the template.
 Instructions using the vi command are shown below:

   You will update the values that are assigned to variables in **config.py** as indicated below:
   ```